AssemblyScript/website/src/compiler.md

 ## Debugging

-The debugging workflow is similar to debugging JavaScript (it's one engine) and the compiler provides various options to set up additional WebAssembly-specific debug information.
+The debugging workflow is similar to debugging JavaScript since both Wasm and JS execute in the same engine, and the compiler provides various options to set up additional WebAssembly-specific debug information.
 Note that any sort of optimization should be disabled in debug builds.

 ### Debug symbols